YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 - This plugin converts URL to markdown; the Logseq standard leaves them as URL.
   > It is the successor of [Automatic URL title](https://github.com/0x7b1/logseq-plugin-automatic-url-title) plugin.

+> [!WARNING]
+This plugin does not work with Logseq db version now.

 <div align="right">